fyngyrz/slacker/README.md

 the server end.
 You can put anything in there directly, which allows you to invoke any arbitrary command or script on your server that the web user has permission to run.

+_Note:_ **If you use this method, make sure each line with a style definition ends with two spaces: This tells `aa_macro` to not include the END-OF-LINE in the output text.
+The EOL is, technically speaking, outside of the style definition, so it is treated as something to reprodude unless the double-space convention is used to prevent it.**

 Note that the input text _to_ `slacker.py` is cleansed of backticks, single and double quotes, the equals sign, and backslashes.
 These are